blutjens/earth_obs_seg/README.md

 ## How to add a custom dataset
 ```
 - We recommend to get this repository running using demo_run and dataset_hrmelt before adding a custom dataset
+- Write a function creates data splits and saves by creating one filepath entry per full-scale tif into as train.csv, val.csv, test.csv, periodical_eval.csv.
+Each filepath should only occur once in each file.
+(The train.csv in unet_smp/demo_run/config currently contains the same filepath multiple times which is only to illustrate that the model can overfit on the training set.).
+The filepaths in train, val, and test.csv should be mutually exclusive.
+We'd recommend to make periodical_eval.csv a subselection of ~50 tifs from val.csv
+- Create a train.csv, val.csv, test.csv, and periodical_eval.csv
 - Then, create a new file, geospatial_unet_pytorch/dataset/dataset_yourdataset.py, similar to the hrmelt dataset
 - Edit train.py to use the new dataset class
 - Compute mean and standard deviation of each input channel across the dataset in
    a language of your choosing and insert the values in config.yaml.
-- Write a function creates data splits and saves by creating one filepath entry per full-scale tif into as train.csv, val.csv, test.csv, periodical_eval.csv
 ```

 ## Optional: Rename the src folder into <your_repo_name>